MarcoCabarrubias/13_Elk-Stack-Project/README.md

 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?
+	- playbook.yml (i.e filebeat-playbook.yml)
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+	- config.yml (i.e filebeat-config.yml), you can specify which achine to install it on by adding the IP Adressess of the machine/s.
 - _Which URL do you navigate to in order to check that the ELK server is running?
+	- http://"localhost":5601 - where localhost is the IP Address of the elk server.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._